ehrhardtkm/pyHRMC/docs/installation.md

 Installation
 ===

-Prior to installing pyHRMC, LAMMPS must be installed and built in serial.
+Prior to installing pyHRMC, LAMMPS must be installed and built in serial with the Python interface enabled.
 Additionally, if using a FLARE potential, LAMMPS must be compiled with FLARE.
 Instructions for these steps can be found at these links:

 - https://docs.lammps.org/Install.html
 - https://mir-group.github.io/flare/installation/lammps.html

+After building a LAMMPS binary executable, two additional steps are needed: add the lammps module to your Python interpreter and add the LAMMPS shared libraries to your 'LD_LIBRARY_PATH'.
+You can add this by adding the following lines to your ~/.bashrc or ~/.bash_profile, or simply add them to your job submission script if you are using job schedulers like SLURM:
+'''
+export PYTHONPATH=/path/to/lammps/python:$PYTHONPATH
+export LD_LIBRARY_PATH=/path/to/lammps/build/lib:$LD_LIBRARY_PATH
+'''

 To install pyHRMC, first create a virtual environment with the required packages.
 You can perform this via conda with the commands:
 ```